occlum/occlum/README.md

 ## Contributors

-The creators of Occlum project are
+The founders of Occlum project are
-  * Hongliang Tian and Shoumeng Yan from Intel Corporation (now work for Ant Financial); and
+  * Hongliang Tian and Shoumeng Yan at Ant Financial; and
-  * Youren Shen, Yu Chen, and Kang Chen from Tsinghua University.
+  * Youren Shen, Yu Chen, and Kang Chen at Tsinghua University.

 This project follows the [all-contributors](https://allcontributors.org) specification.
 Contributions of any kind are welcome!
 We will publish contributing guidelines and accept pull requests after the project gets more stable.

 Thanks go to [all these wonderful contributors for this project](CONTRIBUTORS.md).

-## Disclaimer
+## License

-While Occlum was originally designed by and incubated inside Intel, it is NOT an official Intel product.
+BSD License.
+See copyright information [here](LICENSE).